-Everyone is crazy about the red trucks this year.
-Including myself, I love them!
+Everyone is crazy about the red vintage trucks this year, including me.
+I love them!
 They are just too darn cute.
 After taking down my holiday decorations.
 The house was looking quite bare.
-Having a few of those adorable vintage trucks that are too cute to put away thinking perhaps maybe I could come up with another way of keeping them out longer.
-Maybe they didn’t have to stay red to be cute?
+Having an adorable vintage truck that is too cute to put away thinking perhaps maybe I could come up with another way of keeping them out longer.
+They didn’t have to stay red to be cute, right?
 Maybe they could be another color and still be cute.
-Maybe I should upcycle one for another holiday?
-Maybe I should just keep them out until I just got tired of looking at them?
-But I doubt that was going to happen anytime soon.
-But I could come up with something to make them stick around a little longer.
-After all, Spring wasn’t that far away.
+I could upcycle one for another holiday.
+Could I keep them out until I just got tired of looking at them?
+I doubt that was going to happen anytime soon, but I could come up with something to make them stick around a little longer.
+After all, spring wasn’t that far away.

 This post contains affiliate links.
-Using these links will not effect your cost of the product, but I do earn a very small percentage when you use my link.
+Using these links will not affect the cost of the product, but I do earn a very small percentage when you use my link.
 This helps me to keep bringing you great products, tutorials, recipes, crafts, and more!
 I only represent or recommend products that I believe in and use personally.

 - Christmas red truck

 - Dixie Belle Soft Pink Paint